symblai/Symbl-Twilio-Media-Steam-Adapter/README.md

 - Note: For real server testing - For step 3 and 4 modify ```CLIENT_WEBHOOK``` and ```TWILIO_WEBHOOK``` with your servers addresses similarly to ngrok steps above.

 # How to run:
-- Run in your terminal or command line  ```node clientServer.js```.
+- In the folder location ./Symbl-Twilio-Media-Steam-Adapter run in your terminal or command line  ```node clientServer.js```.
-- Run in your terminal or command line  ```node streamServer.js```.
+- In the folder location ./Symbl-Twilio-Media-Steam-Adapter run in your terminal or command line  ```node streamServer.js```.
-- Now up to 4 people can call to your Twilio registered phone number and trasncript messages, topics and inights of the conversation will be shown in the clientServer terminal or command line.
+- Now up to 4 people can call to your Twilio registered phone number to start a conversation and trasncript messages, topics and inights of the conversation will be shown in real-time in the clientServer terminal or command line.